wrapl/minilang/docs/start.rst

    $ cd minilang
    $ rabs -D<build option 1> -D<build option 2> ...

-A number of build options can be defined when invoking :command:`rabs` to enable some additional features:
+A number of build options can be defined when invoking ``rabs`` to enable some additional features:

 :-DDEFAULTS: Sets a number of typical build options based on the currently detected platform and architecture.
 This is the recommended build option.
+Invoking ``rabs`` without any defining any other options will also automatically enable defaults.

 :-DNANBOXING: Uses NaN-boxing techniques to reduce memory usage for numeric values.
 Provides significant speed improvements but may not be available / fully tested on all platforms.
 Currently tested on *x64* only.